oresat/oresat-linux/octavo_eeprom_flasher/README.rst

   running.
 Try reflashing the MicroPython binary and the ``main.py`` script onto the Raspi Pico.
 - If the LED is blinking every second, the firmware is trying to flash the EEPROM and is failing, check the wiring.
-- If the LED is always on, the EEPROM has been sucessfully flashed.
+- If the LED is always on, the EEPROM has been successfully flashed.

 .. _Raspi Pico: https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html